castlegateit/cgit-wp-product-catalogue/README.md

         <a href="<?= add_query_arg('orderby', 'price', $desc) ?>">Sort by price (descending)</a>
     </p>

+Searching by custom taxonomy is supported natively by WordPress, using the taxonomy slug as the query parameter.
+Assuming that `CGIT_PRODUCT_CATEGORY` is `product-category`, you can could use `?product-category=foo` to search for a single category or `?product-category[]=foo&product-category[]=bar` to search for multiple categories.

 ## Templates ##

 According to the [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), product searches will use the `search.php` template.
 This plugin adds the option of using a `search-product.php` template to customize the format of product searches.